When I started blogging on This Online World back in January of 2018, I had 2 goals: to make money and to teach other people along the way.

 Since I’ve already gone through a lot of the growing pains beginner bloggers face when starting out, I decided to write this post to help fresh bloggers reach their first milestone of revenue.

 So, buckle your seat belts because I am going to to cover everything I have done so far to create a blog that generates $100/month in profit.

 Also: don’t forget to check out part 2 in this series, The Road to a $500/Month Blog!

-Making Money With A Blog – Some Quick Stats:
+Making Money With A Blog – Some Quick Stats

-In a nutshell, this is how my blogging journey has progressed from the beginning:
+This is how my blogging journey has progressed from the beginning:

 - I started blogging in January, 2018.
 My first blog post was published on the 15th of January.

 - I spent roughly $140 between 1 year of SiteGround Web Hosting and a blogging theme.
 You can see why I chose SiteGround in my official review.

 - At the time of writing this post, I have 34 posts and 92,309 words on this blog.
 My average word count per post is 2,429 words.

 - I have also written 6 guest posts.